pradnyagithub0/netflix-gpt/README.md

 # Netfilx GPT
- created by create react app
+ - created by create react app
- integrated tailwind
+ - integrated tailwind
- header
+ - header
- Routing
+ - Routing
- login form
+ - login form
- Signup form
+ - Signup form
- form validation
+ - form validation
- useRef hook
+ - useRef hook
- firebase setup
+ - firebase setup
- deploy project on firebase
+ - deploy project on firebase
- create signup user account in firebase implement sign in user api created redux store with userSlice implemented signout update profile bug fix of signup user, display name and profile picture if user not loged in - redirect to login and visevarsa unsubscribe to the onAuthStateChanged callback add hardcoded values in constant.js file in utils register for TMDB website, create app and get access token get data from now playing api custom hook for nowplaying movies update store with movie data planning for main container and secandary container fetch data of movie trailer vidio and update store embeded the utube vedio and make it autoplay and mute added tailwind css to make main container look awesome
+ - create signup user account in firebase
+ - implement sign in user api
+ - created redux store with userSlice
+ - implemented signout
+ - update profile
+ - bug fix of signup user, display name and profile picture
+ - if user not loged in - redirect to login and visevarsa
+ - unsubscribe to the onAuthStateChanged callback
+ - add hardcoded values in constant.js file in utils
+ - register for TMDB website, create app and get access token
+ - get data from now playing api
+ - custom hook for nowplaying movies
+ - update store with movie data
+ - planning for main container and secandary container
+ - fetch data of movie trailer vidio and update store
+ - embeded the utube vedio and make it autoplay and mute
+ - added tailwind css to make main container look awesome
+ - Build secandary component

 # Features